Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Nutrition Information

-The only "cheat" here for fresh ingredients is to make your own raisins, and once you do, you'll never look back.
+If you want to use fresh ingredients, simply make your own raisins, and once you do, you'll never look back.

 But don't forget, you still must rehydrate the store-bought dates and that's what I'm doing in the image above.
 I've never personally dehydrated "fresh" dates.